 One of the pictures taken during the photo shoot above.
 Take a look at other portraits taken in Paris

-Laurent taking pictures of Notre-Dame, basking in the late afternoon sun on the Left Bank in Paris.
+Laurent photographing in front of île Saint-Louis, basking in the late afternoon sun on the Left Bank in Paris.

-These one-on-one photography lessons, entirely tailored to your needs, and what you would like to learn, can help aspiring Parisian photographers in three ways:
+These one-on-one photography classes, entirely tailored to your interests, and what you would like to learn, can help aspiring Parisian photographers in three ways:

 1. from the visitor’s point of view, which places to visit, and when:

-• Paris “Off the beaten path”, the odd, quirky sides of Paris that most visitors do not find out about: the catacombs, the bird market, canal Saint-Martin, the chapelle de la Médaille Miraculeuse, the cat and dog cemetery in Asnières…
+• Paris “Off the beaten path”, the odd, quirky sides of Paris that most visitors do not find out about: the Marais, parc des Buttes Chaumont, cimetière Père Lachaise, the Passages Couverts, Belleville, the Butte-aux-Cailles neighborhood, the Catacombs, the bird market, canal Saint-Martin, the chapelle de la Médaille Miraculeuse, the cat and dog cemetery in Asnières, the da Vinci Code…

 2. from an artistic point of view, how to take pictures: